waffle-iron/VBA-IDE-Code-Export/README.md

 ## Installing

 1. Obtain a copy of the add-in by following the build instructions below.
 2. Save the add-in in your add-ins folder.
 Add-ins saved in your add-ins folder are loaded automatically.
 3. Finally, enable the add-in in Excel.

+Optionally, set password protection to prevent the Add-In code annoying you in the VBE and to prevent accidental changes.

 ## Usage